sebheron/Dynamic-Splitscreen/README.md

 A simple variation of the commonly used dynamic splitscreen, popularized by the LEGO games, implemented in unity!
 <img src="ExampleGifs/example1.gif" width="400"><img src="ExampleGifs/example2.gif" width="400">

+## URP Version
+mjcguada is working on a URP version of Dynamic Splitscreen you can find <a href="https://github.com/mjcguada/DynamicSplitScreenURP">here</a> and follow the project for updates.

 ## The MIT License (MIT)

 Copyright © <year> <copyright holders>